LEARN HOW TO CROCHET + A Free eBook

 1. Ch 20 (work twenty chains).

 2. Sc in 2nd ch from hook.
-(Single crochet in the 2nd ch away from your hook, which should still be in the last chain you worked.)
+(Single crochet in the 2nd ch away from your hook, not the loop on your hook, but the next one.
 You can’t work in the chain immediately behind the hook, or you will undo the last chain.
-When working in rows, you will almost also always work in the 2nd or 3rd chain from the hook.
+When working in rows, often you will work in the 2nd or 3rd chain from the hook.
 You would work in the 3rd chain if you are using a taller stitch, like a hdc (half double crochet) or dc (double crochet).

-3. Sc 18. (work 18 single crochet stitches, each in their own separate stitch).
+3. Sc in next 18 sts. (work 18 single crochet stitches, each in their own separate stitch, working through both loops on the top of the stitch).
 Turn.

 When working in rows, you will turn after each row, and work across the row you just completed, until the washcloth is as tall as you would like.